Alexei1999/music-auth/README.md

 ## Getting Started

-Clone in your local repository
+Clone in your local repository and fill `config.json` with your tokens.

 ### Run app